The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 MAID stands for “medical assistance in dying” or “medical aid in dying,” which are both the same thing.
 This is a procedure governed by rigorous criteria outlined in both provincial and federal law.

-During the MAID procedure, the physician administers substances that will cause the death of a patient who is suffering from a grievous and incurable illness that has become intolerable to them, thus putting an end to their physical or psychological suffering.
+During the MAID procedure, the provider* administers substances that will cause the death of a patient who is suffering from a grievous and incurable illness that has become intolerable to them, thus putting an end to their physical or psychological suffering.
 The law offers each person the opportunity to decide how they want their end-of-life to be, in accordance with their values and their dignity.

 What is the difference between MAID and assisted suicide?